gideon-wade/NothingCanGoWrong/instructions/instructions.md

 ## Level 2
 #### 1
 Note #1:
 Combine Oceamid and Redamin.
-The resulting substance should be Grass Juice.n
+The resulting substance should be Grass Juice.

 #### 2
 Note #2:
 Now, mix Grass Juice with Applumid.
-The final product should be Cadrulium.
+The product should be Cadrulium.

 #### 3
 Note #3: